Chaim Walkin: Childhood and education

 Using unauthorized transit visas, issued by the Japanese Consul Chiune Sugihara, the Walkin family escaped from the Nazis together with the Mir yeshiva (Poland) and its community from Vilna, Lithuania, via the Trans-Siberian Railway to Kobe, Japan, then to China where they found relative peace.

 In 1946 the Walkin family left China for the United States and settled in Crown Heights, Brooklyn, New York.
 When Chaim Walkin was eight years old he was granted American citizenship.
 The ceremony was commemorated with a photograph and an article on the front page of The New York Times and the Herald Tribune.
 He began his studies at Yeshiva Chaim Berlin in Brooklyn, then in Telshe yeshiva in Cleveland, Ohio.

 Immigration to Israel

 After his marriage in 1967, Walkin immigrated to Israel, settled in Jerusalem and established his place of study at the Mir yeshiva under the then head of the yeshiva, Rabbi Chaim Leib Shmuelevitz.

 Positions

 After studying at the Mir yeshiva, Walkin was appointed an instructor in Talmud at Aish HaTorah Yeshiva in the Old City of Jerusalem, and Ohr Israel Yeshiva in Petah Tikva.

-In 1989, after the death of the dean of Yeshiva Ateres Israel, Walkin moved back to Jerusalem and took the position of Dean of Rabbinical Academy and Yeshiva Ateres Israel.
+In 1989, after the death of the Mashgiach of Yeshiva Ateres Israel, Walkin moved back to Jerusalem and took the position of Mashgiach of Rabbinical Academy and Yeshiva Ateres Israel.